ndaversa/hubot-jira-bot/README.md

-# Hubot Jira Bug
+# Hubot Jira Bot

-A hubot script to file a JIRA bug
+A hubot script to create JIRA tickets